keeakita/arch-presentation/arch.markdown

 (I have to put this in here to use the logo, and it's a really cool logo.)

+## Disclaimer

+This presentation is purely informational.
+No guarantees are made that the content within is complete or free from error.
+Any instructions given in this presentation are followed at your own risk.
+The presenter is not liable for any loss of data, damage to hardware, injury of persons, injury of mood, depression, hair loss, war breaking out, your cat dying or anything else.

+. . .

+(I have to put this in here to not be sued, and not being sued is really cool.)

 # Overview

 ## What is Arch Linux?